AYUSHMAN0503/MeloSynthiaAI/README.md

 Contributions are always welcome!

-To merge your changes from the cloned repository back into the original repository on GitHub, you typically follow these steps:
+To merge your changes from the cloned repository back into the original repository on GitHub, you have to typically follow these steps:

 - Step 1: Add the original repository as a remote (if you haven't done it already)